Amarjeet Sohi: Detention in India

+Background

 By the early 1980s, the Khalistan movement, led by Sikhs demanding a homeland for themselves within India, had become very active, attracting support from many of the Indian Sikh diaspora in Canada.
 The movement soon developed into the Punjab insurgency, which polarised the Sikh community in Canada between Khalistani separatists and those supporting continued union with India.
 The agitation of the Sikhs in general further increased following the Indian Army's 1984 assault on the Harmandar Sahib complex and Akaal Takht, and the assassination of Indian Prime Minister Indira Gandhi by her Sikh bodyguards later that year.
 This was followed by the bombing of Air India Flight 182 in 1985, which was linked to Canadian Khalistani militants.

-While Sohi and his family opposed the human rights abuses committed by the Indian government, they remained moderate and anti-fundamentalist like most Sikhs.
+While Sohi and his family opposed the human rights abuses committed by the Indian government, they rejected religious fundamentalism.
 Describing himself as a "secular individual", Sohi did not wear a turban and grow his hair.
-The theatre group Sohi was involved in opposed both fundamentalism and the repressive actions of the Indian government.
-Sohi married his wife Sarbjeet in 1993.
-Together they have one daughter, Seerat, a freelance basketball columnist.
+The theatre group Sohi was involved in also opposed both fundamentalism and the repressive actions of the Indian government.